BleuBleu/FamiStudio/Docs/docs/instruments.md

 ## Editing instrument envelopes

 Clicking on an envelope icon in the project explorer will open the envelope of that instrument in the piano roll.
-The length of the envelope can be changed by left-clicking (and potentially dragging) in the timeline of the piano roll.
-Setting the length of an envelope to zero will disable it.
+The length of the envelope can be changed by **clicking and dragging** the little arrow icon in the top right corner.
+Setting the length of an envelope to zero will essentially disable it.

 ![](images/EditEnvelope.png#center)

-The loop point of an envelope can be set by right-clicking in the timeline.
-Volume tracks are also allowed to have release envelopes.
-Release envelopes are played when a release note is encountered and terminates the loop by jumping to the release point.
+The loop point of an envelope can be set by **left-clicking** in bottom part of the header or by using the context menu.

+Volume tracks (and N163 wave envelopes) are also allowed to have release points.
+Releases are played when a release note is encountered and terminates the loop by jumping to the release point.
 This is useful for fading out notes smoothly.

-The release point is set by right-dragging from the rightmost side of the envelope.
+The release point is set by **right-clicking** in the bottom part of the header, or by using the context menu.

 ![](images/EditEnvelopeRelease.png#center)

 On mobile, you can editing envelope values individually by tapping them.
-But a much more natural way of drawing envelope is by first long pressing, waiting for the prompt, and then drawing the shape of the envelope.
+But a much more natural way of drawing envelope is by first **long pressing,** waiting for the prompt, and then drawing the shape of the envelope.

 ![](images/MobileDrawEnvelope.gif#center)

 ## Copying envelope values

-Right-clicking on the numbers on the header of the envelope editor allows for range selection of envelope values.
+**Right-clicking and dragging** in the envelope editor allows for range selection of envelope values.
 These can then be copy and pasted elsewhere.

 ![](images/CopyEnvelopeValues.png#center)

 It is also possible to paste envelope values coming from raw text.
 Any series of number that is space, tab, comma, semicolon or newline separated can be pasted in the envelope editor.

+You can also copy envelope values as text if you want to use them in another app.
+To do so, use the "Copy Selected Values as Text" option from the context menu when there is a valid selection.

 ## Copying envelopes

 Clicking on an envelope button and dragging it on another instrument will copy that envelope from the first to the second.
 Note that unlike FamiTracker, envelopes are not explicitly shared between instruments.
-Identical envelopes will be combined when exporting to FamiTone2, but it is your responsibility to optimize the content and ensure that you limit the number of unique envelopes.
+Identical envelopes will be combined when exporting to various formats, but it is your responsibility to optimize the content and ensure that you limit the number of unique envelopes.

-## Deleting envelopes
+## Clearing or Deleting envelopes

-Right-clicking on the icon of an envelope deletes it.
+Envelopes cannot be deleted per-se, they can be cleared to they have essentially no effect.
+To clear and envelope, simply select the "Clear Envelope" option from the instrument context menu.

 # DPCM Instrument